To the Members of ISMT Limited

-Report on the Audit of the Standalone Financial Statements
+Report on the Audit of standalone financial statements

-We have audited the standalone financial statements of ISMT Limited(theCompany) which comprise the Balance Sheet as at March 31 2019 and the statement ofProfit and Loss (including Other Comprehensive Income) statement of changes in equity andthe statement of cash flows for the year ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information (hereinafter referred to as the standalone financial statements).
+We have audited the accompanying Standalone Financial Statements of ISMT Limited("the Company") which comprise the Balance Sheet as at March 31 2022 and thestatement of Profit and Loss (including Other Comprehensive Income) statement of changesin equity and the statement of cash flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information (hereinafter referred to as "the Standalone FinancialStatements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion section of our report the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the Act) in the manner so required andgive a true and fair view in conformity the accounting principles generally acceptedin India including Indian Accounting Standards (Ind AS) prescribedunder section 133 of the Act read with the Companies (Indian Accounting Standards) Rulesas amended and other accounting principles generally accepted in India of the state ofaffairs (financial position) of the Company as at 31 March 2019 and its loss (financialperformance including other comprehensive income) the changes in equity and its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Standalone Financial Statements give the information requiredby the Companies Act 2013 as amended ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India including Indian Accounting Standards ("Ind AS") prescribed undersection 133 of the Act read with the Companies (Indian Accounting Standards) Rules asamended of the state of affairs of the Company as at 31 March 2022 and its profit(including other comprehensive income) the changes in equity and its cash flows for theyear ended on that date.

-2. Basis for Qualified Opinion
+2. Basis for Opinion

-We conducted our audit in accordance with Standards on Auditing (SAs) specified under section 143(10) of the CompaniesAct 2013.
-Our responsibilities underthose Standards are further described in theAuditors Responsibilities for the Audit of theFinancial Statements section of our report.
-We are independent of the Company inaccordance with the Code ofEthics issued by the Institute of Chartered Accountants ofIndia (ICAI)together with the ethical requirements that are relevant to ouraudit of the standalone financial statements under the provisions of the Act and Rulesmade there under and wehave fulfilled our other ethical responsibilities in accordancewith these requirements and the ICAI's Code of Ethics.
+We conducted our audit of the Standalone Financial Statements in accordance withStandards on Auditing ("SAs") specified under section 143(10) of the CompaniesAct 2013.
+Our responsibilities under those Standards are further described in theAuditors Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India ("ICAI")together with the ethical requirements that are relevant to our audit of the StandaloneFinancial Statements under the provisions of the Act and Rules made there under and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAIs Code of Ethics.

 3. Material uncertainty Related to Going Concern